hipyhop/LG201/README.md

   1. Then the Ansible playbook `common.yml` is used to provision these hosts.
 See this file for more information on the provisioning process.

 If it any point in the future more web servers needs to be added, just edit the `N_WEBSERVERS` variable in the `Vagrantfile`.
-The next time vagrant up is run the ansible inventory file will be updated.
+The next time vagrant up is run the Ansible inventory file will be updated.

+See lines 33-35 of `haproxy/haproxy.cfg.j2` to see how the HAProxy configuration is dynamically generated from the Ansible inventory file.